Dhruv115/spotter_freight_rate_ml/README.md

-# Freight Rate Prediction — Spotter ML Engineer Assessment (merged solution)
+# Freight Rate Prediction — Spotter ML Engineer Assessment

 Predicts `posted_rate` for freight loads with a CatBoostRegressor trained on **log(rate per mile)**.
 See `report.docx` / `report.pdf` for the full